ArashAh/version_control_workshop/part-1.md

 9. **Verify the clone**

-   - After successful authentication, your repo should be cloned.
+    - After successful authentication, your repository should be cloned.
-   - Change into the repo directory and inspect the cloned files:
+    - Change into the repository directory and inspect the cloned files:
     ```bash
     cd <repo-name>
-    ls
+    ls # or: dir (Windows PowerShell)
     ```

-10. **Check the connection and status :**
+10. **Check the connection and status:**
     ```bash
     git remote show origin
     git status